gregoryjscott/portfolio/README.md

 Jekyll makes it easy to organize your website files into concepts such as data, free-flow content, style, and layout.
 Jekyll defines conventions that dictate how to name the files and directories.
 Jekyll's build process transforms the files into a static website ready to be published to the web.

-**Me** follows standard Jekyll conventions but takes a more opinionated approach to how content is defined.
+**Me** follows standard Jekyll conventions but takes a more formal approach to how content is defined.
 [Data](#data) is extracted from content and stored separately in data files written in YAML.
 Data files have correspoding [pages files](#pages), written in Markdown, that render the data along with free-form content.

 ## Data